 Kish Gon Dug (Canada) Inc. is a Corporation that was created for the purpose of manufacturing cedar furnishings in the First Nation for sale through Gannon Creek Trading Company.
-The Corporation was dissolved subsequent to the year-end date, on July 29, 2020.
+The Corporation was dissolved during the year, on July 29, 2020.